Bugatti EB 112: Design

 Bugatti S.p.A. commissioned Giorgetto Giugiaro of Italdesign to create a full-size saloon version of the EB 110 sports car.
-The result was the EB 112, which was a retro-styled four-door fastback saloon reminiscent of older Bugatti models, such as the well-known Type 57 Galiber.
+The result was the EB 112, which was a retro-styled four-door fastback saloon reminiscent of older Bugatti models, such as the well-known Type 57 Galibier.
 The body was made entirely of aluminium, with a carbon-fibre chassis shared with the EB 110.

 Powertrain

-Power comes from a Volkswagen-designed V12 engine generating a power output of 456 PS and 479 lbft of torque.
+Power comes from a V12 engine generating a power output of 456 PS and 479 lbft of torque.
 The engine featured 5 valves per cylinder, and has a displacement of 6.0-litres opposed to the EB110's 3.5-litres.
 The engine is placed behind the front wheels, more towards the center of the car inside of the wheelbase to have a much better weight distribution.
 The EB 112 features permanent all-wheel drive.
 The car can accelerate from 0–100 km/h (62 mph) in 4.3 seconds and has a claimed top speed of 300 km/h.